waelhammoudeh/overpass-4-slackware/overpass.SlackBuild/guide/README.extract-planet.md

 download hourly change files with:
 ```
  wael@regrets:~/extract_planet$ getdiff
                                -c getdiff/getdiff.conf \
                                -s https://planet.osm.org/replication/hour \
                                -b 120951 \
                                -e 120953
 ```

-newly downloaded filenames are appended to the same "rangeList.txt", check it out.
+newly downloaded filenames are **appended to the same "rangeList.txt" file,** check it out.

 download the one daily change file with:
 ```
  wael@regrets:~/extract_planet$ getdiff
                                 -c getdiff/getdiff.conf \
                                 -s https://planet.osm.org/replication/day \
                                 -b 5041 \
                                 -e 5041
 ```

-note that we used the same sequence number for "begin" and "end" options.
+note that we specified values for "begin" and "end" options; telling `getdiff` to use "rangeList.txt" file.
+We used the same values for both.

 My final "rangeList.txt" file had 84 lines; top and bottom parts are shown below: